 History of Lighting at the Morgan

 The emphasis on lighting in our restoration seems appropriate given Pierpont Morgan's own interest in new technologies.
-In fact, Morgan's house (replaced in 1928 by what is now the Morgan Annex) became the very first private residence in the country to be entirely lit by Edison electricity.
-A knob was installed at Morgan's bedside, which was capable of activating the lights on the first floor, front hall, and cellar.
+In fact Morgan's house (replaced in 1928 by what is now the Morgan Annex) became the very first private residence in the country to be entirely lit by Edison electricity.
+A knob was installed at Morgan's bedside that was capable of activating the lights on the first floor, front hall, and cellar.
 The project was extremely difficult, involving the digging of a special cellar to accommodate the steam engine needed to run the generator, which made so much noise and smoke that the neighbors complained.
 Supports were subsequently placed under the engine, the house was lined with felt, and a trench was dug across the yard to funnel smoke and steam away from the houses.
-But problems still arose: Short circuits were frequent, and, one night, the wiring set the library's desk on fire!
-Despite these events, Morgan forged ahead and continued to support Edison, even against his father's wishes.
+But problems still arose: Short circuits were frequent, and one night, the wiring set the library's desk on fire!
+Despite these events, Morgan forged ahead and continued, even against his father's wishes, to support Edison.
 His children testified to their father's ambitions and the ambitions of their time: "Certainly," Jack (Morgan's son John Pierpont Morgan, Jr.) wrote to his sister Louisa in 1883, "this is the age of electricity."
-Morgan's friends must have felt similarly, because they followed his lead and invested heavily in Edison stock.
+Morgan's friends must have felt similarly because they followed his lead and invested heavily in Edison stock.
 As a result, the electric light industry took off in the United States.